Overview

 }

 FloggyError carries status, message, code, and url.
+ScopeError (status 403) adds required, the scopes the endpoint asked for.
 RateLimitError (status 429) adds retryAfter (seconds, parsed from the Retry-After header).

 Next